-At the end of the Master in Anti-Corruption and Diplomacy (MACD), students will be able to:
+At the end of the Master's Programme, students will be able to:

-- Understand international anti-corruption standards and their implementation and comprehend the nexus between diplomacy and anti-corruption
+- Better understand and comprehend the nexus between diplomacy and anti-corruption;

-- Apply acquired diplomatic skills, knowledge and tools in their respective careers and fields of work
+- Apply acquired skills, knowledge and tools in their respective careers and fields of work.